-Fifteen-year old Catherine was enjoying an ordinary school day until Lubuto Library staff walked in her grade 7 class to talk about DREAMS programs for adolescent girls aged 15-24.
+Fifteen-year old Catherine was enjoying an ordinary school day until Lubuto Library staff walked into her grade 7 class to talk about DREAMS programs for adolescent girls.
 Catherine was immediately captivated and wanted to participate in the programs.

 As soon as school ended for the day, Catherine went straight to the library to find out more about this exciting program.
 She was thrilled to hear about the different speakers who would visit the library to hold career talks to foster determination for education in the adolescents.